 Remember that volunteering, both on and off campus can be recorded on your Toolkit.
-If you are not sure please check on the E & V Toolkit homepage
+If you are not sure please check on the Volunteer Toolkit homepage

 Each year Medway will host a KSCV / GSCV awards evening to celebrate the achievements of Kent and Greenwich volunteers.
 This usually takes place in May.

 - KSCV Platinum - Kent students only: This is a module based level of the KSCV that takes your volunteering to a higher level.
 For more information click on the Platinum tab or email D.Coldwell@kent.ac.uk

 Is there a fellow student who has exceeded in volunteering?
 If so, you can nominate them for Volunteer of The Month: Nominations are viewed by the Medway Volunteer Committee who will choose a winner.
 The winner will then recieve a £20 Amazon gift voucher plus a certificate.

 November VOTM, Anujan Metheus Anandarajan, receives his certificate and voucher from Jonathan Small, Chair of the Medway Volunteer Committee

 This was the nomination:

 Anujan has shown a tremendous commitment to several volunteering opportunities throughout November, he has attended 5 Post Pals sessions, 5 Shoebox appeals and twice volunteered with the Kent Wildlife Trust totalling 36 hours of volunteering.
 With Post Pals he puts shows tremendous creativity in his cards, sourcing images to copy for the children to enjoy.
 With Blythswood and Kent Wildlife Trust he does whatever is asked, from checking shoeboxes to unloading lorries for Blythswood and to clearing shrubland with KWT.
 To receive the VOTM would be just reward for his reliability and dedication to volunteering.